 Can you fit the tangram pieces into the outline of this shape.
 How would you describe it?

-Can you fit the tangram pieces into the outlines of the candle and sundial?
+Can you fit the tangram pieces into the outline of Mai Ling?

-Can you fit the tangram pieces into the outlines of Mai Ling and Chi Wing?
+Can you fit the tangram pieces into the outline of Wai Ping, Wah Ming and Chi Wing?

-Can you fit the tangram pieces into the outlines of the watering can and man in a boat?
+Can you fit the tangram pieces into the outline of these rabbits?

 Can you fit the tangram pieces into the outline of Little Fung at the table?

-children to represent their thinking with concrete materials,. . . .
+This article for teachers describes how modelling number properties involving multiplication using an array of objects not only allows children to represent their thinking with concrete materials,. . . .